Transparency

 • 39,99€ for high-quality logo images

-• 25€ to someone to do a UX review of the process of buying a standard job posting while using a coupon to get 36€ off (includes the 4€ they will need to pay, which will come back to me as "revenue", minus the 1% climate donation and minus the Stripe transaction fee)
+• 25€ to someone to do a UX review of the process of buying a standard job posting while using a coupon to get 36€ off (includes the 4€ they paid to post the sample job)

 • 20€ for a one-hour UX review of creating an employer profile, a job post, and an employee profile